Comedy Central Roast

-Comedy Central Roast is a series of celebrity roast specials that air on the American television channel Comedy Central.
+Comedy Central Roast is a series of celebrity roast specials that aired on the American television channel Comedy Central between 2003 and 2019.
 The first official Comedy Central Roast premiered on August 10, 2003.
-The network typically airs one or two roasts every year.
-Eight to ten people are invited, and they each roast one another before finally roasting the titular subject of the roast.
 As of 2019, seventeen roasts have aired.
 Targets of roasts have included musicians, actors and comedians.
 Since 2010, Comedy Central affiliates outside the United States have occasionally produced their own roasts; twelve such roasts have aired so far, in five countries.

 History

 Between 1998 and 2002, the American television channel Comedy Central produced and televised the annual roasts of the New York Friars Club, which the club hosted since 1950.